Dorset Joint Railway

-For all the original S&DJR installations of yellow ground signals the relevant S&DJR Signal Instructions state that the signals were of the "miniature semaphore arm" type, with the face of the arm painted yellow with a black band.
-This type of signal continued to be used specifically for this purpose long after the Southern Railway had introduced the "half disc" ground signal and "yellow discs" were not introduced by British Railways (Southern Region) until the early 1960s.
-Consequently it is extremely unlikely that any of the S&DJR yellow ground signals were renewed as the disc pattern, although with limited photographic evidence it is not possible to confirm this.
+For all the original S&DJR installations of yellow ground signals the relevant S&DJR Signal Instructions state that the signals were of the 'miniature semaphore arm' type, with the face of the arm painted yellow with a black band.
+This type of signal continued to be used specifically for this purpose long after the Southern Railway had introduced the 'half disc' ground signal and 'yellow' versions of the 'half discs' were not introduced by British Railways (Southern Region) until the early 1960s.
+Consequently it is extremely unlikely that any of the S&DJR yellow ground signals were renewed as the 'half disc' pattern, although with limited photographic evidence it is not possible to confirm this.
 There are no known examples of a S&DJR Stevens 'drop-flap' ground signal being repainted with a yellow face.

 It is a little unclear as to what further changes may have taken place during British Railways days, particular after much of the northern part of the line was taken over by BR(Western Region).
 A signal diagram for Glastonbury in the 1960s shows that ground signal 27 there had been converted to 'yellow' form at an unknown date (probably after closure of the Wells Branch in 1951).
 There is a reference also to yellow ground signals at Evercreech Junction South in a diagram for the 1960s, but photographic evidence (albeit black-and-white) does not seem to confirm this.
 Signal 17PULL at Blandford appears in the background of Plate 66 in Middleton Press's "Bournemouth to Evercreech Junction; that photograph is dated 13-August-1965 and the signal was still of the 'miniature semaphore' type at that time.